code

 Explanation of The Attack

-We will present an attack diagram to gain insight into the risks of Web Cache Deception and its susceptibility to exploitation for malicious purposes.
-This case will highlight how to successfully utilize Web Cache Deception by caching non-existent JavaScript files, leading to unauthorized access to sensitive pages within the application for a prolonged time.
+We present an attack diagram to illustrate the risks of Web Cache Deception and its potential for malicious exploitation.
+In this case, we demonstrate how caching non-existent JavaScript files can grant prolonged unauthorized access to sensitive pages within the application.

 For this attack to be successful, three specific conditions must be met:

-1. The web cache functionality of the web application should be configured to cache static files based on their extensions without considering any caching headers provided by the server.
+1. Configure the web application cache to store static files based on their extensions, ignoring any caching headers from the server.g headers provided by the server.

-2. When accessing a page as “http://www.example.com/home.php/non-existent.css,” the web server must respond by serving the content of “home.php” for that particular URL, even though the requested CSS file “non-existent.css” does not exist.
+2. When a user accesses a URL like “http://www.example.com/home.php/non-existent.css,” the server should serve the content of “home.php,” even though “non-existent.css” does not exist.

 3. The server doesn’t require authentication to access its public static files.
 Consequently, the cached files become publicly accessible without needing any authentication.